Hezekiahpilli/Pro-Copy-Trader/README.md

 ![Screenshot (132)](https://github.com/Hezekiahpilli/Trade-Copier-System-Pro/assets/40743014/822fda92-0507-4fef-bdf1-79e8fdadbee2)

-Prediction is seperate and and yet to be integrated in future, Each Have their own branches
+Prediction is seperate and and yet to be integrated in future, Each Have their own branches.